zowe/docs-site/docs/extend/extend-cli/cli-extending-a-plugin.md

     The Node.js APIs use `@zowe/imperative` infrastructure to provide logging, parameter validation, and to call a REST API.
 See the [Imperative CLI Framework documentation](https://github.com/zowe/imperative/wiki) for more information. **[this repo is archived. what else can we link to here?]**

-#### Exporting interface and programmatic API for other Node.js applications
+#### Exporting the interface and programmatic API for other Node.js applications
-**[Feels like there's a missing word in this ^^ header.
-Can we say "the" interface and programmatic ...?]**

-Edit the [zowe-cli-sample-plugin/src/index.ts](https://github.com/zowe/zowe-cli-sample-plugin/blob/master/src/index.ts) file to contain the following code: **[do we need to include the path in the file name?]** **[is "code" correct here?]**
+Edit the [zowe-cli-sample-plugin/src/index.ts](https://github.com/zowe/zowe-cli-sample-plugin/blob/master/src/index.ts) file to contain the following code:

 ```typescript
 export * from "./api/doc/ITodo";
 export * from "./api/Typicode";
 ```

-A sample invocation of your API might look similar to the following, if it were used by a separate, standalone Node.js application: **[what does "invocation" mean here? can we use another, more clear way of describing what happens?]**
+This allows a separate, standalone Node.js application to use APIs from the sample Typicode plug-in to get data from the REST API at jsonplaceholder.typicode.com.

+The following code is an example of how a Node.js application could apply your API: **[re: Lines 84-86: I did some editing.
+Is this correct?]**

 ```typescript
 import { Typicode } from "@zowe/zowe-cli-sample-plugin";
 import { Session, Imperative } from "@zowe/imperative";